Mahnoorfatima1/Coffee_bliss_web/README.md

 │   ├── mahnoor.png     // Image for about us member1
 │   ├── hajra.jpg       // Image for about us member1
-│   ├── links           // Other images are from google copy link from main file and paste it in goggle to download image ├── about.html
+│   ├── links           // Other images are from google copy link from main file and paste it in goggle to download image ├── about.html          //html file
-├── contact.html
+├── contact.html        //html file
-├── services.html
+├── services.html       //html file
-├── services.html
+├── hajra.html          //detailed about us member 1 html file
-├── services.html
+├── mahnoor.html        //detailed about us member 1 html file

 ## Features